Image

 Phase 3

-• The study lasts for 5 weeks.
+• The study takes about 5 weeks in total.

 Study details